cskelk789/Automated-ELK-Stack-Deployment/README.md

 - What is the advantage of a jump box?

   **A Jump Box Provisioner is a good addition to a corporate network as it prevents internal VMs from being exposed via a public IP Address.
-This allows us to do monitoring and logging on a single box.
-We can also restrict the IP addresses able to communicate with the Jump Box, as we've done here.**
+This allows monitoring and logging on a single box.
+By implementing Security Rules, we can also restrict the IP addresses able to communicate with the Jump Box.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **network** and system **logs**.
 - What does Filebeat watch for?

-  **Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.**
+  **Filebeat is a light weight log shipper which is installed as an agent on your servers and monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or log stash for indexing.**

 - What does Metricbeat record?

-  **Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.**
+  **Metricbeat is a lightweight agent that can be installed on target servers to periodically collect metric data from your target servers, this could be operating system metrics such as CPU or memory or data related to services running on the server.
+It can also be used to monitor other beats and ELK stack itself.**

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name       | Function      | IP Address | Operating System |
 | ---------- | ------------- | ---------- | ---------------- |
 | Jump Box   | Gateway       | 10.0.0.4   | Linux            |